raphikizolo/raphikizolo/README.md

 - 💞️ I’m looking to collaborate on anything written in Java, Kotlin, Python and C#.
 - 📫 How to reach me: raphikizolo on twitter.
 - 😄 Pronouns: he/him.
-- ⚡ Fun fact: I love Java, but my curly braces take new lines.
+- ⚡ Fun fact about me: I love Java, but my curly braces take new lines.
 It's probably because C# was my first.

 <!---
 raphikizolo/raphikizolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.